Swival/calibra/docs.md/advanced.md

 "openrouter/openai/gpt-5.3-codex" = 1.25
 ```

 Keys are `"provider/model"` strings matching your matrix model entries.
-Values are cost per 1,000 tokens.
+Values are cost per 1,000 estimated prompt tokens.
 When `require_price_coverage = true`, validation fails if any model in the matrix is missing from prices.toml.

 ### What happens when budget is exceeded